bbalage/JSCanvasGameCourse/docs/lesson1.md

 To publish your repository, click Settings > Pages.
 You need to set a branch to be tracked by Github Pages (*master* branch is probably the best choice) and a directory.
 For the directory, choose *root*.
 Save your settings.

-After a few seconds, Github Pages should be built.
+After a few seconds (or a minute :sob: :sob), Github Pages should be built.
 You can access your game on https://username.github.io/RepoName which will direct you to the index.html file you published in the root of the repo.

+## Extra tasks:
+Now, add a functionality of your own!
+A little research might be needed.
+If you know instantly how to do these small tasks, please, skip to the next lesson.
+If not sure, do your research, and complete them!

+### **Task 1:** (easy)
+Make two tanks, instead of one!
+Control the other tank with arrows!

+### **Task 2:** (medium)
+Make the tank turn!
+Only 90° turns are allowed.
+If you start heading in another direction, the tank image should be updated instantly (no turning animation is needed).
+You can do this task two simple ways: rotating through `ctx` (do your google research) or creating a different tank.png for each of the four directions.
+Both are good!

+### **Task 3:** (a little hard)
+Make the tank(s) shoot!
+No collision detection is needed, no hitboxes are necessary.
+Just draw circles or some kind of rocket image, and let them fly!
+Don't forget to destroy them if they go out of the screen!